algosup/2023-2024-project-3-virtual-processor-team-3/documents/Assembly_documentation/ALGORISK_documentation.md

 ```
 .data
     myVariable: .type value
-The different types of data will be:
 ```
+The different types of data will be: \

-.byte: 8-bit signed integer \
+- `.byte`: 8-bit signed integer
-.half: 16-bit signed integer \
+- `.half`: 16-bit signed integer
-.word: 32-bit signed integer \
+- `.word`: 32-bit signed integer
-.float: 32-bit floating-point number \
+- `.float`: 32-bit floating-point number
-.string: null-terminated string \
+- `.string`: null-terminated string
-.alloc: allocate the number of bytes specified by the following integer in memory. \
+- `.alloc`: allocate the number of bytes specified by the following integer in memory.following integer in memory. \

 To declare arrays, you need to specify both the data type and the values for each element.

 Examples:
 ```